Most dogs snap at adults and children because they feel threatened by how they are approached.

 - Have the child place treats on the ground for your dog to eat.

-- Instruct the child to make a fist and offer the back of their hand for your dog to sniff.
+- Instruct the child to make a fist and offer your dog the back of their hand to sniff.

 - If your dog responds appropriately, instruct the child to pet your dog under the chin, not on the head.

 - Do not force your dog to be pet by children.
-Instead, let your dog approach the child if they want more interaction.
+Instead, let your dog approach the child if the dog wants more interaction.

 - Do not allow your dog to feel cornered by a child.